What is the Difference Between Windows Defender and Microsoft Defender? A Complete Guide

 2. History and Evolution of Windows Defender

-3. Key Features of Windows Defender
+3. Main Features of Windows Defender

 - Exploit Protection: Helps protect against vulnerabilities in software by applying mitigations.